googleapis/python-video-live-stream/samples/keypublisher/README.md

 ### Create service accounts

 Two service accounts are needed for your key publisher.
-The first allows your API Gateway to invoke your cloud function, and the second allows Cloud Functions to read and write to Secret Manager.
+The first allows your API Gateway to invoke your cloud function (with the IAM role of `roles/cloudfunctions.invoker`), and the second allows Cloud Functions to read and write to Secret Manager (with the IAM role of `roles/secretmanager.admin`).

 Create the service account for invoking Cloud Functions: